camunda-community-hub/micronaut-camunda-platform-7/README.md

 This open source project is being developed by [Novatec Consulting GmbH](https://www.novatec-gmbh.de/en/) with the support of the open source community.

-If you have any questions or ideas feel free to create an [issue](https://github.com/NovatecConsulting/micronaut-camunda-bpm/issues) or contact us via GitHub Disscussions or mail.
+If you have any questions or ideas feel free to create an [issue](https://github.com/NovatecConsulting/micronaut-camunda-bpm/issues) or contact us via GitHub Discussions or mail.

-We love listening to your feedback.
-And of course also discussing the project roadmap and possible use cases with you!
+We love listening to your feedback, and of course also discussing the project roadmap and possible use cases with you!

 You can reach us:
 * [GitHub Discussions](https://github.com/NovatecConsulting/micronaut-camunda-bpm/discussions)